Read Short Denver Post Article

 Project History

 The original project was to be a permanent kiosk on the 16th Street Mall in Downtown Denver.
 The kiosk was to be created out of photographic-ceramic tiles and concrete.
 As the project evolved, it took the form of a modular mural which could tour and adapt to the different installation requirements of various venues.
 The mural toured throughout the state of Colorado for six years.
 It was installed in such places in Colorado as Arvada Center for the Arts, Cherry Creek High School, Kent Denver School, Zip 37 Gallery, Mizel Museum of Judaica, Rocky Mountain College of Art and Design, Leewood Elementary School, Columbine High School, The Art Students League, Edison Elementary School, Baseline Middle School, St. Mary’s Academy, Arapahoe City and County Building, Denver City and County Building (mayor’s office), Aguilar School, The Lincoln Center and in California at the Irvine Fine Arts Center.
 While in some of the schools, the mural was used to inspire student writing, poetry, theatre and dance performances.
 It was specifically used in this fashion to promote healing at Columbine High School directly after the massacre.
-In the end, the mural was retired and permenantly installed at the offices of The Colorado Coalition for the Homeless in Denver.
+In the end, the mural was retired and permanantly installed at the offices of The Colorado Coalition for the Homeless in Denver.

 Artist Statement